G0erman/sqlite3-notes/README.md

 # sqlite3-notes
-Notes about sqlite3 from oficial Python documentation.
+Notes about sqlite3 from official Python documentation.

+# Objetives:
+* Explain the documentation throug examples.
+* Provide statistics over documentation in English and Spanish.